 The First Post’s super-quick catch-up on the post-weekend talking points

+Slept through the Today programme?
 Never read the Sunday papers?
-Slept through the Today programme?
-Forgot to tape Strictly Come Dancing?
-Not sure what month it is?
+Missed Andrew Marr?
+Still not sure who the EU president is?
 The First Post's new Monday morning service, posted at 8am, is designed to help...

 BRITAIN UNDERWATERA number of deaths have been reported as a result of the torrential rain that has affected Cumbria and other areas of Britain over the past three days.
 In Cumbria a policeman, PC Bill Barker, was swept away when a bridge collapsed on Friday; in Devon, canoeist Chris Wheeler died after being pulled from the River Dart; in Powys, a woman was swept away by the River Usk in Brecon.
 There are currently 17 flood warnings in force across England, Scotland and Wales.
 Pictures...LABOUR PULLS BACK

 An Ipsos/MORI poll for the Observer shows the gap between the Conservatives and Labour has shruck to six points - with the Tories on 37 per cent and Labour on 31 per cent.
 Several opinion polls earlier this summer put the gap at 16 points or more.
 If these voting intentions prove accurate, Britain is heading for a hung parliament at the spring general election - or even a Labour victory.
 More...FORT HOOD SHOOTER 'PARALYSED'

 Major Nidal Hasan, charged with 13 murders following the shooting spree at Fort Hood, Texas on November 5, is paralysed from the neck down, according to his lawyer John Galligan.
 As a result, a military magistrate ruled there was no need to move him to a more secure hospital.
 US defence secretary Robert Gates has ordered all branches of the military to seek better ways of "identifying service members who could potentially pose credible threats to others".